Ross Goodman: Jerry Lewis

 In 2008, Goodman represented comedian and entertainer Jerry Lewis in a firearms charge.
 Lewis was charged with carrying a concealed weapon in McCarran International Airport in Las Vegas, Nevada.
 The case was dismissed and Lewis was released without fines.

 Vision Airlines

 In 2010, Goodman represented former Vision Airlines employees who were awarded over five million dollars in back hazard pay for flying CIA, State Department and Blackwater staff to Baghdad and Kabul, which were then considered war zones.

-Monica Contreras

 In 2011, Monica Contreras was allegedly groped in a witness room by a Clark County Family Court marshal.
 She was at Family Court with her daughter for a separate hearing about her divorce.
 The act was caught by security cameras, and the two marshals and the hearing master were named the defendants in the lawsuit.
 Clark County, the state of Nevada and the courts also were named as defendants.
 Goodman represented Contreras who settled with both the state and county for $200,000.